sbrzz/sbrzz.github.io/_posts/2025-11-28-hand-crafted-iqa.md

 Back in 2016, the first research applications of Deep Learning to IQA were emerging.
 From an educational perspective, my advisor felt it was important for me to first understand hand-crafted Machine Learning before moving into Deep Learning.
 In hindsight, I think that seemingly counterintuitive choice was the right one.
 Just a year later, I won a grant for a Deep Learning project with the same supervisor.

-Nowadays I still make use of hand-crafted features based ML algorithms.
+Fast forward to 2025, and the number of photographs taken worldwide is estimated to reach approximately 2.1 trillion per year, highlighting the ever-growing importance of efficient image quality assessment.
+Even today, I continue to make use of hand-crafted feature–based ML algorithms, as they remain valuable tools alongside modern Deep Learning approaches.

 You can find the full thesis [here][thesis].